History of Motive Power Used by

 an S-2 or S-4, but diesels did not become the norm until the

 mid-1950s when they effectively brought an end to steam.
-Except for

 Although Fairbanks Morse C-liners and Trainmasters occasionally